← Back to Module 2.5

 The Bitcoin White Paper

-Satoshi Nakamoto publishes "Bitcoin: A Peer-to-Peer Electronic Cash System" - elegantly combining
+Satoshi Nakamoto publishes "Bitcoin: A Peer-to-Peer Electronic Cash System" - elegantly combining all previous innovations into one self-sustaining system.

 January 3, 2009